cferdinandi/vanilla-js-guides/content/guides/terminal.md

 ## What you'll learn

-- The difference between Terminal and the command line.
+- The difference between terminal, shell, and the command line.
 - How to navigate the file system.
 - How to log and print things in the console.
 - How to make, modify, and delete files and directories.